Kerbalism/Kerbalism/README.md

   of the crew as well as how long will the vessel electric charge last in shadow or sunlight, and much more.
   The estimates are relative to a target body and situation, that can be changed.
 It support pods, solar panels, generators, fuel cells, radiators, wheels, drills, ISRU and SCANsat in addition to all mod mechanics.

+#AUTOMATION

+  Every vessel has a computer, and a console is provided to execute commands remotely on the vessel.
+It is possible to write simple scripts that are executed automatically when some conditions apply.

 #SCIENCE TWEAKS